samschloegel/qlab-scripts/docs/src/scripts/batch-edits/stem-files.md

 ## Reveal File Target

+This will reveal the file target of the last selected Audio cue in the Finder.
+QLab also provides a built-in tool for this in **Tools > Reveal target file in Finder** but it does not have an associated hotkey

 ```applescript
 -- For help, bug reports, or feature suggestions, please visit https://github.com/samschloegel/qlab-scripts
 -- Built for QLab 5. v211121-01